omundy/learn-javascript/topics/node/node.md

 ## About Node

 - Node.js is Javascript for the command line.
-- With Node you can build servers, connect to databases, create APIs, full stack websites, standalone software, and much more.
+- Use Node to create web servers, APIs, database-driven websites, standalone software, and much more.
-- NPM (Node Package Manager) lets you install / manager open source software packages you can include in your projects.
+- It has its own package manager, NPM (Node Package Manager), to install and use open source software packages in your projects.

 ---